 Good vision is essential to your child's learning.
-All students (PK-6th) will be screened annually by Prevent Blindness or designated personnel.
+All students (PK-6th) will be screened annually.
 If you do not want your student screened, you must notify McCord School in writing.

 A hearing screening may be offered to all students in Pre-Kindergarten through 3rd grade and 6th grades by a certified Speech-Language Pathologist.